HW-PlayersPatch/File_Share/ChangeLists/Build 11 Change List.md

     * Firing arc 6->12 (so it doesn't have to line up so precisely with its targets)

 #### Kushan Drone Frigates
 * Kushan Drone Frigates can now attack while they are moving.
 Previously the drones rarely ever fired while the frig was moving.
+The drone frigate was a 'work in progress' in build 10, and has been further improved for build 11.
+The drones now stay in a sphere while move-attacking and drones frigates are also now less demanding on your PC hardware.
 * Drone Tech Research:
     * Cost 1300->1100
 * Drone Weapons: